jbrucker/guessing-game/README.md

 Applications with a graphical user interface (GUI) divide the code into these components, based on functionality:

-* **User Interface** or **View** contains components, layout information, and formatting of the UI.
+* **User Interface** or **View** contains visual components, layout, and formatting of the UI.
-* **Controller** handle events from the View, updates the View, and acts as a bridge between the View and the application.
+* **Controller** handle events from the View, updates the View, and acts as a bridge between the View and the Model.
-* **Model** or Application, contains the logic (and code) for the application.
+* **Model** contains the logic and code for the application.
 It usually has no knowledge of the View and Controller, but responds to requests (method calls) from them.
 The Model typically consists of many classes and may itself be divided into components or layers.

 And one other class:

-* **Application** or **Main** class that starts the application.
+* **Application** class or **Main** class that starts the application.
 It creates initial objects for model, view, and controller, and connects them as needed.
 Its usually very short.

 ![MVC Diagram](images/mvc-diagram.png)

 ## Example Game Application Using JavaFX

 This project contains a sample game that you can customize or extend.
-It is general enough that you can modify it to play other games without modifying the UI (View) class.
+It is general enough that you can modify it to play other games without modifying the UI (View) form.

 * **GameUI.fxml** - user interface using JavaFX (written in SceneBuilder)
 * **GameController.java** - controller handles events from UI and updates the UI